-The programme offers excellent young researchers in Berlin, who are eligible to become professors, the opportunity to remain employed by their current university on a temporary basis.
+The programme offers excellent young researchers in Berlin or from abroad, who are eligible to become professors, the opportunity to remain employed by their current university on a temporary basis.
 The programme also aims to help the universities with their profiling.

 The following institutions are eligible to apply: Freie Universität Berlin, Humboldt- Universität zu Berlin, Technische Universität Berlin, Universität der Künste Berlin and Charité – Universitätsmedizin Berlin.